frankpf/gridless-boilerplate/README.md

 	- Placeholder media queries for responsive web design
 	- [Safe CSS hacks](http://mathiasbynens.be/notes/safe-css-hacks) to target IE6 and IE7

-- debug.css:
-	- Styles to debug your markup

 MAKE IT BETTER
 --------------